Gymnema: benefits, dosage, contraindications

 ✪✪✪✪✪

-Gymnema sylvestre is renowned for its beneficial effects in treating type 1 and type 2 diabetes, thanks to its ability to reduce blood glucose levels.
-Initial clinical research demonstrated that oral administration of dried Gymnema sylvestre leaves reduces blood glucose and increases insulin levels in diabetic rabbits and healthy volunteers.
-This action could be due to a regeneration of the beta cells of the islets of Langerhans.
-Subsequent studies have confirmed that Gymnema can decrease insulin dependency in type 1 diabetic patients and significantly reduce levels of HbA1c, cholesterol, triglycerides, and other markers of glycemic dysfunction in type 2 diabetic patients.
-One study observed that a Gymnema extract, in addition to standard hypoglycemic treatments, allowed for a reduction in the dose of conventional drugs and, in some cases, maintained glycemic homeostasis with Gymnema alone.
-Recent meta-analyses show that Gymnema can moderately reduce fasting blood glucose and levels of cholesterol and triglycerides, although these analyses are limited by the quality and diversity of the studies included.
-These studies highlight the potential of Gymnema as an effective complementary treatment for diabetes control and its associated complications.
+Gymnema sylvestre is reputed for its beneficial effects in the treatment of type 1 and type 2 diabetes, due to its ability to reduce blood glucose levels.
+Initial clinical research has demonstrated that oral administration of dried Gymnema sylvestre leaves reduces blood glucose and increases insulin levels in diabetic rabbits and in healthy volunteers.
+This action may be due to regeneration of the beta cells of the islets of Langerhans.
+Subsequent studies have confirmed that Gymnema can decrease insulin dependence in patients with type 1 diabetes and significantly reduce HbA1c, cholesterol, triglycerides and other markers of glycemic dysfunction in patients with type 2 diabetes.
+One study observed that a Gymnema extract, when used alongside standard hypoglycemic treatments, allowed reduction of conventional drug doses and, in some cases, maintained glycemic homeostasis with Gymnema alone.
+Recent meta-analyses show that Gymnema can moderately reduce fasting blood glucose and levels of cholesterol and triglycerides, although these analyses are limited by the quality and heterogeneity of the included studies.
+This research highlights the potential of Gymnema as an effective complementary treatment for diabetes control and its associated complications.

 Posologie